homeworkc/lazycast/README.md

 ```
 sudo apt install avahi-utils
 ```
 Make sure the Windows 10 PC is on the same network as the Pi.
+You can try pinging the Pi from the PC.
 ## Usage
 Make sure there is no p2p interface that has already been created.
 (If this is not the case, run ``./removep2p`` or simply reboot.)
 Run ``./mice.py``.
 Use the "Connect" tab in Windows 10 and try to connect to <the hostname of Pi> (e.g., raspberrypi).
 Windows may try to connect using the traditional method first and therefore may ask for PIN.
 In that case, simply cancel the connection process and try again.
+You can also try relaunching ``mice.py`` and see if it helps.
 Since no encryption is implemented at the moment, the prompt for PIN should not appear using MICE.
-Since some of the message exchanges have not been implemented, instead of its hostname, sometimes the Pi will appear as "Device".
+Since some of the message exchanges have not been implemented, instead of its hostname, sometimes the Pi will appear as "Device" on the PC.

 # Others
 Some parts of the video player1 are modified from the codes on https://github.com/Apress/raspberry-pi-gpu-audio-video-prog.
 Many thanks to the author of "Raspberry Pi GPU Audio Video Programming" and, by extension, authors of omxplayer.